 Gateway to U.S. federal government publications: executive, judicial, legislative, and regulatory.
 Includes quick links to the Federal Register, Congressional Record, U.S. Code, and Code of Federal Regulations.

 Data on U.S. federal contract spending and assistance to states.
 Includes breakdowns by congressional districts, contractors, types of assistance, etc.

 Annotated, authoritative documents from six founders: Washington, Franklin, Hamilton, Adams, Jefferson, and Madison.
 A project of the National Archives and the University of Viriginia Press.

 Resource for finding current information by and about state and local government.
 Links to news stories, local and state government sites, etc.

 Annual collection of primary sources covering significant events of the year.
 Includes materials such as speeches, international agreements, and reports from governments, NGOs, and other organizations.
 Each document is preceded by an introduction providing context and background.

-Web site of organization for state legislators and their staffs.
+Web site of the national organization for state legislators and their staffs.
 Useful for charts comparing state laws on a variety of issues such as family leave or drunk driving.

-Information about the government of Pennsylvania including its constitution, legislature, judiciary, and executive; local government, election statistics, etc.
+Information about the government of Pennsylvania including its constitution; descriptions of its legislative, judiciary, and executive branches; local governments; election statistics, etc.

 Research, opinion polls (national and global), and news coverage on politics, religion, immigration, demography, and the media.
 Includes daily tracking of policy trends by state.
 Its Hispanic Center focuses on the U.S. Hispanic population and its growing impact on the nation.